 Fairtrade sugar was initially launched in several European markets in the late 1990s, followed by the UK in 2000, in order to improve the position of small-scale sugar cane growers and their dependent communities, which were being undervalued by the global sugar market.
 Through Fairtrade certification, and by working in partnership with sugar cane processors, sugar cane farmers can get improved access to international markets and develop the necessary business skills and technical capacity to be more competitive in the global market.
-Currently, 91 farmers’ organisations representing 55,227 smallholder cane farmers are part of Fairtrade certification for sugar.
-This includes farmers in extremely poor countries such as Malawi, Mozambique and Swaziland.
+Currently, 77 farmers’ organisations representing more than 36,700small-scale cane farmers are part of Fairtrade certification for sugar.
+This includes farmers in lower-income countries such as Malawi, Mozambique and Swaziland.

 This investment is beginning to make an impact and the UK’s contribution to global Fairtrade sugar sales is significant.
 Fairtrade sugar sold in the UK comes from countries including Belize, Fiji, Guyana, Jamaica, Malawi, Mauritius, Paraguay and Swaziland.
 In Malawi, farmers have used the Premium to build essential community infrastructure such as water boreholes, building primary schools and electrification of villages.
 In-kind support to farming families through provision of maize, essential household goods has improved food security in the region.
 Read more about the impact of Fairtrade sugar in Malawi (pdf).

 In Belize, which supplies most of the UK’s Fairtrade sugar, the impact has been transformational.
-Fairtrade Standards have ensured that the farmer’s association functions democratically and represents it 5,400 members.
+Fairtrade Standards have ensured that the farmer’s association functions democratically and represents its 4,700 plus members.
 Investments of the Premium in a Quality Improvement Programme and integrated pest management have boosted productivity by 21 per cent, resulting in a 30 per cent increase in farmers’ cane revenue.

 Fairtrade’s support goes beyond individual farmer stories.
 For cane farmers at Manduvira co-operative in Paraguay, April 2014 was a milestone as they became the proud owners of a sugar mill ensuring that they are now able to capture more value from the sugar supply chains.
 This $15 million project was funded through a combination of national and international loans, contributions from the Fairtrade Premium, and the Fairtrade Access Fund.